 Table of Contents

-How to Fix Sync Settings Greyed Out Issue in Windows 10
+How to Fix Sync Settings Greyed Out Issue

 1. Before going ahead with the fixes, make sure that you have logged in to the devices with the same Microsoft account.